SigNoz/signoz.io/docs/userguide/retention-period.md

 title: Retention Period
 ---

+By default, retention period is set to 7 days for logs and traces, and 30 days for metrics.
 To set retention period for metrics, traces and logs, you can navigate to the `General` tab on the `Settings` page.

 <figure data-zoomable align='center'>